superfly/docs/rails/getting-started/index.html.md

 use of [Turbo Streams](https://turbo.hotwired.dev/handbook/streams) to dynamically update pages.

 In order to start working with Fly.io, you will need `flyctl`, our CLI app for managing apps.
 If you've already installed it, carry on.
 If not, hop over to [our installation guide](/docs/hands-on/install-flyctl/).
-Once thats installed you'll want to [log in to Fly](/docs/getting-started/log-in-to-fly/).
+Once that's installed you'll want to [log in to Fly](/docs/getting-started/log-in-to-fly/).

 Once you have logged on, here are the three steps and a recap.